mzhao123/IBMCLoudDemo-FNTPR-DANIEL/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ## 4.6 Other areas of improvement

 There are a few other things I would've liked to improve on my program.
-1. My token authentication is not modularized like the rest of my code!
-The logic for the token verification and stuff is in **'routes.js'**, which is **really bad form**.
-Better form would be to make a new javascript file in '/models/' and import it to routes.
-2. My program is blank and ugly!
+1. My program is blank and ugly!
 I did not spend much effort at all in the front end UI design.
-3. Although passport is great and all, I think (correct me if I'm wrong) the IBM Cloud has its own service for authentication, which is much more secure than anything my naive lil brain can think up.
+2. Although passport is great and all, I think (correct me if I'm wrong) the IBM Cloud has its own service for authentication, which is much more secure than anything my naive lil brain can think up.
-4. Embedded JavaScript (ejs) is an okay templating system for the front end views, but I kind of wish I used something a little fancier, like **React or Angular**.
+3. Embedded JavaScript (ejs) is an okay templating system for the front end views, but I kind of wish I used something a little fancier, like **React or Angular**.
 Perhaps that's something you could do?
-5. We would like to figure out how to allow reports to be downloaded as a pdf file.

 # 5.0 Conclusion